-Operating expenses on an annual basis are 0.12% for this ETF, which makes it one of the cheaper products in the space.
+Operating expenses on an annual basis are 0.12% for AGGY, making it one of the cheaper products in the space.

 Sector Exposure and Top Holdings

-Its top 10 holdings account for approximately 3.58% of AGGY's total assets under management.
+AGGY's top 10 holdings account for about 3.64% of its total assets under management.

 Performance and Risk

-The ETF has a beta of 0.04 and standard deviation of 3.54% for the trailing three-year period, making it a medium choice in the space.
-With about 2016 holdings, it effectively diversifies company-specific risk.
+The fund has a beta of 0.04 and standard deviation of 3.56% for the trailing three-year period, which makes AGGY a medium choice in this particular space.
+With about 1996 holdings, it effectively diversifies company-specific risk.